 Open Ended Investment Company

-These are replacing unit trusts and indeed many unit trusts are already converting to them.
+Open Ended Investments Companies are replacing unit trusts and indeed many unit trusts are already converting to them.
 Ostensibly, they will be simpler for investors to understand and the charges will be lower as there will not be a bid-offer spread between the buying and selling prices.
 In practice this is replaced by a “Dilution levy”.
 Plus ça change….

 Operating Profit: Operating Profit is gross profit less all other expenses except for interest and tax.
 Consequently, it is also known as profit before interest and tax.
 In Wisespeak it is also known as EBIT, or Earnings Before Interest and Tax.

 Contracts that give a person the right to buy or sell an underlying share or commodity at a set price within a set amount of time.
 The majority of options expire worthless.
 See Derivatives.